dakujem/toru/readme.md

 ## Why iterables

 Why bother with iterators when PHP has an extensive support for arrays?
-There are many cases where **iterators are more effective than arrays**.
+There are many cases where **iterators may be more efficient than arrays**.
 Usually when dealing with large (or possibly even infinite) collections.

-The use-case scenario for iterators is comparable to stream resources.
+The use-case scenario for iterators is comparable to _stream_ resources.
 You will know that stuffing uploaded files into a string variable is not the best idea all the time.
 It will surely work with small files, try that with 4K video, though.